Vonage/vivid-3/libs/components/src/lib/header/README.md

 ### App Content

-It is also possible to assign application context directly to the header's `app-content` slot, which will allow content to follow, vertically, the header.
+It is also possible to assign application content directly to the header's `app-content` slot, which will allow content to follow, vertically, the header.

 ```html preview full
 <vwc-header>